neal2018/A-CA-SIR-Model-for-MCM-2019-Problem-C/README.md

 # A-CA-SIR-Model-for-MCM-2019-Problem-C-
+A paper solution for [Problem C](http://www.mathmodels.org/Problems/2019/MCM-C/index.html) in The Mathematical Contest in Modeling(2019)
+The paper got H-honored.
-A backup for our paper for MCM 2019(C)
+Just a backup for our paper.